 If you're really serious about juicing -- especially if you're creating "green" drinks loaded with healthy veggie juices – you'll want to consider a masticating juicer.
-Unlike the vertical styling of a centrifugal juicer masticating juicers usually have a horizontal design and use an auger to grind and break down food more thoroughly than centrifugal juicers.
-They take longer to crush food; in fact, for some, waiting 20 to 30 minutes for a glass of juice is a deal-breaker, but the reason they grind so slowly is because some nutritionists feel that this process is more effective for preserving nutrients from leafy greens like kale, spinach and other superfoods.
+Unlike the vertical styling of a centrifugal juicer masticating juicers usually have a horizontal design and use an auger to grind and break down food more thoroughly.
+The downside is that they take longer to crush food; in fact, for some, waiting 20 to 30 minutes for a glass of juice is a deal-breaker.
+However, some nutritionists feel that this slow grinding process is more effective for preserving nutrients from leafy greens like kale, spinach and other superfoods.
 Masticating juicers used to be prohibitively expensive, making them a luxury for all but the well-heeled, but they've come down significantly in price over the past couple of years.

-The best masticating juicer we found is the Omega J8006 (*Est. $260).
-Reviewers rave about its ability to handle a wide range of vegetables, including spinach, kale, cucumbers, tomatoes and wheat grass.
+The best masticating juicer we found is the Omega J8004 (Est. $220).
+Reviewers rave about its ability to handle a wide range of vegetables, including spinach, kale, cucumbers, tomatoes and wheatgrass.
 Many owners say they can juice for hours at a time without the unit slowing, bogging down or heating up.
-Best of all, the Omega J8006 gets absolute top ratings for ease of disassembly and cleaning, with owners saying they just toss the components in the top rack of the dishwasher.
+Best of all, the Omega J8004 gets absolute top ratings for ease of disassembly and cleaning, with owners saying they just toss the components in the top rack of the dishwasher.
 Reviewers also appreciate its quiet operation and smaller footprint.
 It's larger than centrifugal juicers, but relatively small for a masticating juicer.
-The J8006 is highly versatile, too.
+The J8004 is highly versatile, too.
 In addition to juicing, it makes pasta, nut butters and specialty milks.
 It even grinds coffee.